 The awesome record breaking(outside of December) total I saw in June is behind me and now I’m back to an off month in July.

 All of us ETF holders are used to big payouts quarterly and lack of payouts outside of those months.
-I’ve been adding a bit of cash to my bond funds in the last few weeks since that area of my asset allocation has fallen behind due to the great performance in stocks and that has led to slight increases in my monthly payouts in these off months.
-It hasn’t been a lot of cash since my expenses shot up the past two months due to my engagement and wedding planning but anything above 0 is great as it will help with the compounding going forward.
+I’ve been adding a bit of cash to my bond funds in the last few weeks.
+Adding bonds is key since that area of my asset allocation has fallen behind.
+That’ll happen when stocks perform great.
+Adding bonds has led to slight increases in my monthly payouts in these off months.
+It hasn’t been a lot of cash since my expenses shot up the past two months.
+That’s due to my engagement and wedding planning but anything above 0 is great as it will help with the compounding going forward.

 My bond mutual funds are the only ones that pay monthly so they’re my primary income in slower months like July.
 These might be small months when compared to June or any other quarter but anything I get here will be reinvested and help this number grow year over year.